andrei-polukhin/pgdbtemplate/docs/CONTRIBUTING.md

 - Consider backward compatibility
 - Discuss implementation approaches if you have ideas

-## Code Review

-### Review Criteria

-Pull requests are reviewed for:
-- **Correctness**: Does the code work as intended?
-- **Tests**: Are there adequate tests?
-- **Performance**: Does it maintain or improve performance?
-- **API design**: Is the API consistent and usable?
-- **Documentation**: Are changes properly documented?
-- **Style**: Does it follow Go conventions?

-### Response Time

-- We aim to review pull requests within 48 hours
-- Complex changes may take longer
-- Feel free to ping maintainers if a PR has been waiting more than a week

-## Release Process

-Releases follow semantic versioning (semver):
-- **Major** (1.0.0): Breaking changes
-- **Minor** (0.1.0): New features, backward compatible
-- **Patch** (0.0.1): Bug fixes, backward compatible

 ## Getting Help

 - **GitHub Issues**: For bugs, feature requests, and questions
 - **Discussions**: For general questions and community interaction
 - **Code review**: For feedback on implementation approaches

-## Recognition

-Contributors are recognized in:
-- GitHub contributors list
-- Release notes for significant contributions
-- Special thanks for first-time contributors

 ## License

-By contributing to pgdbtemplate, you agree that your contributions will be licensed under the MIT License.
+By contributing to `pgdbtemplate`, you agree that your contributions will be licensed under the MIT License.

 ## Community Guidelines